 We all get to that point where we desire that hourglass or buff look, whether for personal gain or otherwise.
 For those blessed with 'skinny' genes, great!
 The workout is limited to walking to the stage to board a matatu.
 My fellow 'not exactly favorably looked upon by the gods of 'Naomi Campbell/Idris Elba physique,' worry not.
-Matter of fact is with discipline and persistence, anything is possible (as is all other aspects to life).
+Matter of fact is with discipline and persistence, anything is possible (as are all other aspects of life).

 Picture this; you are at that petrol station fueling your car, exhausted and famished, on your way home from work.
 That giant red KFC or Big Square sign staring right across you doesn't make things any easier.
 Living in Nairobi, you're probably going to get stuck in traffic too.
 "I paid rent/bills/bonus from chama, so why not treat my stomach to some love, right? ...Will get a little workout in bright and early or just after work anyway."

 This is where the heart of the problem lies.
 Our bodies are not the frequency/intensity of physical exercise or the number of natural supplements we take; we are the food we eat.
 Every 35 days, your skin generates new cells and the liver for about a month.
 What you consume literally becomes you.
 The typical Kenyan diet happens to be loaded with carbs, and the average human being will face considerable challenges in an attempt to lose weight.